 In connection with CPS' development of a Strategic Energy Plan that includes energy efficiency as well as generation, CPS has committed to STEP.
-The goal of the STEP program is to save 771 MW of demand between 2009 and 2020.
+As herein before described, the goal of the STEP program is to save 771 MW of demand between 2009 and 2020.
 The 771 MW is equivalent to the amount of energy produced by a medium-sized power plant on an annual basis.
 To put this into perspective, the CPS Spruce1 power plant generates 555 MW and the newest Spruce2 generates 785 MW of electricity.
 Cumulatively, the STEP program has, since its implementation, saved approximately 714 MW through fiscal year 2019.
-On May 23, 2016, CPS approved three-year agreements to outsource the delivery of its energy efficiency program.
+On May 23, 2016, CPS approved three-year agreements to outsource the delivery of its energy efficiency programs.
 CPS selected CLEAResult, the nation's largest implementer of energy efficiency programs, to deliver its commercial efficiency programs.
-CPS selected Franklin Energy Services, a leading implementer of energy efficiency programs for utility, state and municipality clients nationwide and in Canada, to deliver its residential efficiency and weatherization programs.
-The agreements are expected to expand the portfolio of program offerings to customers and increased adoption toward achievement of the STEP goal.
-On April 29, 2019, CPS approved an eight-month extension of the contracts for delivery of services through January 31, 2020.
+CPS selected Franklin Energy Services, a leading implementer of energy efficiency programs for utility, state and municipal clients nationwide and in Canada, to deliver its residential efficiency and weatherization programs.
+The agreements have expanded the portfolio of program offerings available to customers and increased adoption toward achievement of the STEP goal.
+On April 29, 2019, CPS approved an eight-month extension of the CLEAResult and Franklin Energy contracts for delivery of services through January 31, 2020.
+CPS evaluates and modifies program offerings annually to target the most effective methods for energy reduction.